RoteErde/RoteErde.github.io/README.md

 Suppose you need to get your containers exposed directly to the network via macvlan, and you have a network with the settings:
 `192.168.1.0/24` and a gateway of `192.168.1.1`, with a host interface of `enp0s3`

-setting up the macvlan network would be as straightforward as configuring the setup with the parent interface:
+Setting up the macvlan network would be as straightforward as configuring the setup with the parent interface:

 `docker network create -d macvlan --subnet=192.168.1.0/24 --gateway=192.168.1.1 -o parent=enp0s3 macvlan`